numericalEFT/NumericalEFT.jl/README.md

 Collective modes of quantum many-body systems are often well described by weakly-interacting quantum fields.
 Effective field theory (EFT) is a framework to systematically study such problems.
 EFT has been widely used in high-energy physics, nuclear physics and condensed matter physics.

 For quantum material applications, EFTs are often too complicated to calculate with bare hands.
-Therefore, we are motivated to create a numerical package for such problems.
+It motivates us to develop this numerical package.

-Potential applications of this package are the electron liquids and superconductors in real materials, chiral EFT in neutron-rich matter, and all kinds of emergent low-energy field theories in lattice models.
+Potential applications of Numerical EFT are the electron liquids in real materials, chiral EFT in neutron-rich matter, and all kinds of emergent low-energy field theories in lattice models.

 ## Features

-The package ``NumericalEFT.jl`` is a collection of loosely coupled components, which are organized in the following infrastructure:
+The package ``NumericalEFT.jl`` is a collection several independent components, which are organized in the following infrastructure:

 ![NumericalEFT](docs/src/assets/numericalEFT.svg)